 The parasite, trypanosome, is transmitted through insect bites.
-In a study published in Life Science Alliance, U of A cell biologist and Canada Research Chair in Cell Biology Rick Rachubinski, and research associates Hiren Banerjee and Barbara Knobloch, found that a protein called PEX3, long believed not to exist in the parasite, was in fact present and essential for their viability.
+In a study published in Life Science Alliance, U of A cell biologist and Canada Research Chair in Cell Biology Rick Rachubinski, and

 PEX3 is a critical component of the cell biology of many living things, including humans, plants and trypanosomes.
 It helps make and regulate parts of the cells called peroxisomes, which help break down fatty acids and amino acids in the body to create energy.